MongoDB storage engine: MMAP or WiredTiger?

 WiredTiger offers document-level concurrency.
 That means that it assumes that two write operations will not affect the same document at the same time and, if it does affect, one operation will rewind and will be executed again later.
 That's a great performance boost if rewinds are rare.

 Another characteristic is that WiredTiger offers compression of data and indexes in the file system.
-It supports Snappy and zLib algorithms where Snappy, the default, is less CPU-intensive but has a lower compression rate than zLib.
+It supports Snappy and zLib algorithms where Snappy, the default, is less CPU-intensive but have a lower compression rate than zLib.

 When WiredTiger for MongoDB was launched, it was advertised as able to perform 7x-10x better in write operations and to compress up to 80% of the file system.
 Yeah, that's a huge gain.
 Bellow follows more benchmark data collected from here, here and here.

 TL;DR: if your app is read-heavy, use MMAP.
-If it's write-heavy, use WiredTiger.
+If its write-heavy, use WiredTiger.

 An interesting side note is that your solution may have a mixed replica set members where you can have one node configured with WiredTiger to receive a massive load of data and another node with MMAP to be used by analytical tools.
 As replication automatically migrates data between primary and secondary replica set members, independent of their underlying storage formats, you can avoid using complex ETL tools.

 Just one note: if your DB file was created with MMAP, you'll need to create a new database if you want the node to run with WiredTiger, since it can't open a MMAP DB file.
 The inverse is also true.
 Since they use different ways to store the data, you can't reuse the same files, but in a replica set, data is exchanged without problems.